wp-plugins/wp-to-twitter/readme.txt

 * Added reminder of your template format to WP to Twitter custom box
 * Moved tags from an option to a template tag.
 * Fixed bug where shortcodes were not stripped from post excerpts
-* Bug fix: If a scheduled post was edited once, without changing publishing time, custom tweet text was lost.
+* Bug fix: If a scheduled post was edited once, without changing publishing time, custom Tweet text was lost.
 * Added support for the app_publish_post hook
 * Bug fix: XMLRPC published edits to Twitter when post updates on edit disabled